GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 gcloud builds submit .  --tag $SDK_CONTAINER_IMAGE --project $PROJECT
 ```

-You must rebuild the base image when your pipeline dependencies change.

 ## Build the Flex Template

-To build the Flex Templates, use the [runtime image as the base image](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).
+We build the Flex Template [from the SDK container image](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).
-Using the runtime image as the base image allows us to reduce the number of Docker images that need to be maintained.
+Using the runtime image as the Flex Template image allows us to reduce the number of Docker images that need to be maintained.
 It also ensures that the pipeline uses the same dependencies at submission and at runtime.

 ```sh